hardesk/build2-reference/README.md

 export $out_root/libhello/$import.target
 ```

 **build/export.build** file describes how to export a target out of a project.
-Or rather, how to import it, as the file is read and parsed by the importing pary when the target (project?) is used in *another project*.
+Or rather, how to import it, as the file is read and parsed by the importing party when the target (project?) is used in *another project*.
 A few variables are defined while parsing it (`src_base` and `out_base` are undefined):

 | variable | description |
 | --- | --- |